“I wish I was a child again, so I don’t need to worry about paying bills.”

 - You must be confident that you have enough money to send your kids to college without having to apply for additional loans.
 This may only strain you in your retirement years if you will still have to pay student loans.

-- You must also begin reviewing your options of reducing your taxes at retirement.
+- You must also begin reviewing your options for reducing your taxes at retirement.
 Most income sources in retirement are taxed.
 You need to minimize your taxes so you can maximize your assets, and also ensure that you have a good plan that will sustain you for 20 or so years after retirement.

 - This is also a good time for you to start a business if you haven’t done so prior.
 Even when you have already set aside some cash to last you for 20 years, take into account inflation, and the idea of still doing something productive after retirement.
 This way you are able to continue growing your savings through your business or potential services that you can provide.

 - This is also the stage when planning for retirement becomes more serious.
 Look into your portfolio and see whether or not you are on the right track.
-If there are discrepancies between your plan and situation, you can immediately look for solutions.
+If there are discrepancies between your plan and the situation, you can immediately look for solutions.

 Are you now in your early retirement years?